 The Scheme is being administered by the Ministry of Labour and Employment in association with the LIC and CSC.
 Joint Secretary & Director General, Labour Welfare is the Nodal Officer of the Scheme.
 Therefore, in case of any clarification, one can contact Joint Secretary & DGLW, Ministry of Labour and Employment, Jaisalmer House, Mansingh Road, New Delhi-110011.

-All these subscriber can continue to be part of National Pension Scheme for Traders and Self Employed Persons scheme.
+All these beneficiary can continue to be part of National Pension Scheme for Traders and Self Employed Persons scheme.

-The subscriber should exit National Pension Scheme for Traders and Self Employed Persons on becoming a member of Government funded NPS.
+The beneficiary should exit National Pension Scheme for Traders and Self Employed Persons on becoming a member of Government funded NPS.

 Yes, provided the co-operative bank is on the CBS platform, the savings’ bank account can be linked for auto debit.